 Last week my wife and I visited our daughter in Nashville, Tennessee.
-She and her fiancé had recently moved there, so we headed down from Ohio to “house-warm” their new home.
+She and her fiancé, Mike, had recently moved there, so we headed down from Ohio to “house-warm” their new home.

 The new place needed some yardwork, so Mike and I made a trip to the nearest Home Depot to get a few things.
-While searching for corrugated pipe, we were approached by “Jimmy,” a store employee.
+While searching for drainage tile, we were approached by “Jimmy,” a store employee.

 “Can I help y’all with anything?”
 Jimmy asked in a thick Southern drawl.
 He looked about 55 years old.
 He had big, sad eyes and a large belly that fully stretched his bright orange apron.